jbasurtod/streamlit_predicting_obesity/README.md

 ## Overview

 This Streamlit app is designed to predict the likelihood of obesity based on various health and lifestyle criteria.
-The model is a Random Forest classifier trained using the "Estimation of Obesity Levels Based On Eating Habits and Physical Condition" dataset from the UCI Machine Learning Repository.
-The recall for this model is 0.87 in identifying obesity.
+A Random Forest classifier and a Neural Network were trained using the "Estimation of Obesity Levels Based On Eating Habits and Physical Condition" dataset from the UCI Machine Learning Repository.

 ## Explore Further

-- **Kaggle Notebook**: Dive deeper into the analysis and code by visiting the Kaggle notebook [here](https://www.kaggle.com/code/jbasurtod/predicting-obesity-with-random-forests).
+- **Kaggle Notebook**: Dive deeper into the analysis and code by visiting the Kaggle notebooks for the [Random Forest](https://www.kaggle.com/code/jbasurtod/predicting-obesity-with-random-forests) and [Neural Network](https://www.kaggle.com/code/jbasurtod/predicting-obesity-with-neural-networks) models training.
 - **Live Model**: Experience the model in action on the Streamlit app [here](https://obesitypred.streamlit.app/).

 ## App Features